-To accomplish the goals of this Resolution, the City will highlight and collaborato with minority leadership and social justice groups.
+To accomplish the goals of this Resolution, the City will highlight and collaborate with minority leadership and social justice groups.
 The City commits to developing resources that support and amplify minority-owned businesses, community groups and non-profit organizations within our City and broader community.
 (Resolution No. 5981, § 7.)

-The City is howne to many minorities and recognizes the important contribution of all groups to our community including many social, racial and environmental justice groups that have loop been working on issues of equity and inclusion.
-The City's work, to be effective, will need to reflect community values and to be a part of a sustained and coordinated effort with the local community and community groups.
+The City is home to many minorities and recognizes the important contribution of all groups to our community including many social, racial and environmental justice groups that have long been working on issues of equity and inclusion.
+The City's work, to be affective, will need to reflect community values and to be a part of a sustained and coordinated effort with the local community and community groups.
+The goal to such coordinated effort with the local community and community groups.
 The goal to such coordination is to help ensure that the process to further articulate and define goals and specific actions reflects a diverse range of perspectives and appropriately prioritizes the community's needs and actions for the greatest benefit.

 - A. Community Survey.
-In order to develop resources that support and amplify Community survey, in stude to deterior resources and subject and anityping minority-owned businesses, community groups and non-profit organizations, as an initial step the City could consider implementing a survey to gather community input and identifying community needs and interests.
+In order to develop resources that support and amplify minority-owned businesses, community groups and non-profit organizations, as an initial step the City could consider implementing a survey to gather community input and identifying community needs and interests.
 Such a survey could also be used to track community perception of racial inequality and promote community buy in.4 - B. Support of Minority-Owned Businesses and Groups.
 The City could develop policies and programs to support existing local minority-owned small businesses.
-Further, the City could request targeted community feedback to understand what. if any, including the city level exist to growing the number of locally-owned small businesses by diverse entrepreneurs. - C. Collaboration with Existing Community Leaders and Groups.
-The City could alsö choices to collaborate with existing community organizations and institutions-including the Carpinteria Unified School District, the Boys' and Girls' Club, Girls, Inc., the Family Resource Center, among others-to support and implement the City's commitments and further actions.
+Further, the City could request targeted community feedback to understand what, if any, impediments at the City level exist to growing the number of locally-owned small businesses by diverse entrepreneurs. - C. Collaboration with Existing Community Leaders and Groups.
+The City could also choose to collaborate with existing community organizations and institutions-including the Carpinteria Unified School District, the Boys' and Girls' Club, Girls, Inc., the Family Resource Center, among other-the outport and implement the City's commitments and further actions.
 These existing

-For example, the City of Seattle conducts an internal survey of all city employees every two years as well as a regular survey of city residents.
-These surveys allow Seattle to track the progress of the city as a whole, as well as individual departments.
-In terms of employee understanding of institutional and structural rackm, and understanding of how departments are building anale quily into programs, policies, initiatives and budget declarations.
-Continued deployment of the survey allows the Seattle to track progress through time and evaluate the efficacy of programs at addressing racial equity and justice.
+For example, the City of Seattle conducts an internal survey of all city employees every two years as well as a require survey of city residents.
+These surveys allow Seattle to track the progress of the city as whole, as well as individual departments, In terms of employee undestanding of institutional structural racism, and understanding of how departments are building racial equity into programs structural racism, and understanding of how departments are building racial equity into programs condicions, britishever and bugglet decisions.
+Continued delicyment of the survey allows the Seattle to track progress through time and evaluate the efficacy of programs at addressing racial equity and justice.